suizokukan/pimydoc/README.md

 (no replacement)

 #### REMOVE_FINAL_SPACES_IN_NEW_DOCLINES : True
+If set to True, the leading spaces at the end of docline added by Pimydoc are removed.

+Examples :

+REMOVE_FINAL_SPACES_IN_NEW_DOCLINES : True

+REMOVE_FINAL_SPACES_IN_NEW_DOCLINES : False

 ## how to add doctitles in the source directory
+todo

+## profiles
+According to the extension of the files read in the source directories, Pimydoc slightly changes the way it adds and updates the documentation.
+The known profiles are :

+### "Python"
+for files written in Python2 or Python3.

+• see PROFILE_PYTHON_SPACENBR_FOR_A_TAB .

+### "CPP" (i.e. C++)
+nothing is changed compared to the default profile.

+### "default"
+default profile

 #(3) installation and tests

     Don't forget : Pimydoc is Python3 project, not a Python2 project !